 Governmental Affairs Committee

 Commitment Level: Attend monthly meetings and engage in discussions.
-You may be asked to assist with State of the City, candidate forums, and Meet the Candidate events.
+You may be asked to assist with the State of the South County, Candidate Forums, and Meet the Candidate events.

-Purpose: The purpose of the Marketing & Beautification committee is to promote South County businesses.
+Purpose: The purpose of the Marketing Committee is to promote and celebrate South County businesses.

-What to Expect: The committee selects a SCCC Business of the Month to be recognized.
-This business is promoted in the newsletter, through social media channels, on Dimes Media radio stations, and honored at the monthly Chamber luncheon.
-At year's end these businesses are therefore nominated to be selected for South County Business of the Year.
+What to Expect: The committee selects an SCCC Business of the Month to be recognized.
+This business is promoted in the newsletter, through social media channels, on radio stations, and honored at the monthly Chamber luncheon and/or Zoom interview.
+At year's end, these businesses are therefore nominated to be selected for South County Business of the Year.
 The committee is also involved with promoting local businesses through i.e. Holiday Business Showcase Decorating Contest, the Stone Soup Special Contest, Shop Small Business Saturday, and Elegant Christmas in the Village.